Answer the the following question: Is Argentium

 Because of the brightness, Argentium makes beautiful, clean-lined modern jewelry.
 Because of the germanium oxide, liver of sulfur and silver black do not create a patina on Argentium the way they do on traditional sterling silver.

 Since it is so bright and white, try boldly coloured stones with it, such as garnet, amethyst and lapis which will pop against the clean shine of the Argentium.
-Or just focus on texture and design, such as the bracelet and pendant shown here.
+Or just focus on texture and design.

 However you use it, Argentium Sterling will become your Superhero, Up, Up and Away!